jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 The purpose of input methodologies is to promote certainty for suppliers and consumers in relation to the rules, requirements, and processes applying to the regulation, or proposed regulation, of goods or services under this Part.

 ### 52S How published input methodologies apply
-Every relevant input methodology relating to the supply of particular goods or services that is published under section 52W must be applied,—
+Every relevant input methodology relating to the supply of particular goods or services that is published as referred to in section 52W must be applied,—
   (a) if the goods or services are regulated, by every regulated supplier of the goods or services in accordance with the relevant section 52P determination; and
   (b) in all cases, by every person entitled or required under this Act to recommend, decide, or determine—
     (i) whether or how regulation under this Part should apply to the goods or services; or